5+ ways to increase the working Desktop area on your Mac

 If you are using a Retina Display, Apple has hidden another neat way to get more desktop space inside Display settings (System Preferences>Displays).

 - In the Displays dialog that appears you’ll probably see your Mac set to ‘Default for Display’, you’ll also see another option, ‘Scaled’.

 - Enable Scaled and you’ll find four options – Larger text, an unmarked option with slightly smaller text, default (your current setting) and More Space.

 - Select More Space and the display resolution will change, enabling you to see more stuff in your viewable area.

 Maximize and Minimize

 Another handy OS X feature is the ability to maximize your active app to full screen mode.
-To get to this mode just tap the green traffic light button in the window.
-To exit this mode tap Esc.
-You can also minimize an app by tapping the yellow light.
+To get to this mode just tap the green traffic light button in the window — or right click it to be given the chance to tile an app to either the left or right-hand window.

 Now you have all this usable screen space you’ll want to make use of it.
 Quite apart from using Spaces, Mission Control, and handy tricks like grouping all your documents inside of their app, you also need to learn to use Split Screen Mode.

 - To get to using Split screen on a Mac just hold down the green traffic light button in the top left of the app window.